SFDO-Community-Sprints/DLRS-Documentation/docs/User Guide/Getting Started 2024.md

 <img src="../assets/images/dlrs_beta_app_launcher.png" width="100%" alt="DLRS Beta from the App Launcher">

 2. On this page, at the top of the list view, click the “New” button.
+If this is the first rollup created in the org, the "Create Rollup" modal window will launch when you open this page.

 <img src="../assets/images/dlrs_beta_list_view_new_button.png" width="100%" alt="DLRS Beta list view and new button">